 The Organisation for Economy Cooperation and Development (OECD) defines inclusive as "economic growth that creates opportunity for all segments of the population and distributes the dividends of increased prosperity, both in monetary and non-monetary terms, fairly across society".

-The Joseph Rowntree Foundation (JRF) have identified a list of 18 Inclusive growth monitor indicators which they feel will provide a good benchmark of how an area is performing.
+The Joseph Rowntree Foundation (JRF) identified a list of 18 Inclusive growth monitor indicators to provide a benchmark of how an area is performing.
 This dataset provides data on each indicator.
 The report and supporting documents can be found at Inclusive growth indicators for cities .

-We have used these indicators to create an Inclusive Economy Calderdale project data pack.
+We used these indicators to create an Inclusive Economy Calderdale project data pack in 2017 and 2018.
 In each indicator, Calderdale is compared against the Leeds City Region and 'Best Borough in the North'.

 Leeds City Region is a Local enterprise region of ten authorities in Yorkshire: Barnsley, Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, Selby, Wakefield and York.